mvadari/xrpl-docs/Permissioned DEX XLS.md

 * **Open DEX**: The un-permissioned DEX that has no restrictions.
 * **Permissioned Orderbook**: An orderbook that operates within the rules of a specific domain.
 * **Open Orderbook**: An un-permissioned orderbook that has no restrictions.
-* **Permissioned Offer/Payment**: An offer/cross-currency payment that can only be filled by offers that are a part of a specific domain.
+* **Permissioned Offer/Payment** or **Closed Offer/Payment**: An offer/cross-currency payment that can only be filled by offers that are a part of a specific domain.
 * **Open Offer/Payment** or **Unpermissioned Offer/Payment**: An offer/cross-currency payment that is able to trade on the open DEX or potentially in permissioned DEXes, but doesn't have any restrictions itself.
 * **Valid Domain Offer/Payment**: An offer/cross-currency payment that satisfies the rules of a domain (i.e. the account is a domain member, and the tokens in the offer are accepted).
 This must be a permissioned offer.